Overview

 Warm Up

 Like traditional sports, warming up the body is essential for esports players to prevent injury.
-Key muscles to warm up for gamers are wrists, elbows, fingers, shoulders, neck, and back.
+Warm-up muscles for gamers are wrists, elbows, fingers, shoulders, neck, and back.

 Scrimmage